 To adapt the argument for individual strategy-proofness, notice that R4, R5, and R6 imply that if there are no three brokers at $\min\{s, s'\}$, then this control-rights assignment cannot happen as long as i is unmatched.
 Thus, we only need to consider the case when there are three brokers in round $\min\{s, s'\}$ and the algorithm terminates in this round under both \succ and \succ' .
 By way of contradiction, suppose i obtains house h under \succ' and i prefers h over his outcome under \succ .
 This implies that under \succ , i was a broker who pointed to h and was downgraded: some other agent j pointed to h and i was in the cycle of h.
-By Lemma 19, under \succ broker i neither pushed j to downgrade his pointing, nor pushed the third broker who then pushed j; hence under \succ' , agent j still points to h at some step.
+By Lemma 19, under \succ broker i neither pushed j to downgrade his pointing nor pushed the third broker who then pushed j; hence under \succ' , agent j still points to h at some step.
 Being pushed to downgrade below h under \succ , agent i either brokers h or the broker of h points to the house brokered by i, and, by Lemma 3, the same control rights obtain under \succ' .
 In the former case, i would still be pushed to downgrade below h, contrary to him getting it.
 In the latter case, let k be the broker of h and note that $k \neq j$.
-Because j points to h at some step, for i to obtain h he needs to push j to downgrade because k cannot do it as the broker of h.
+Because i points to h at some step, for i to obtain h he needs to push i to downgrade because k cannot do it as the broker of h.
 Thus, at the step i is pushing j to downgrade, k points to the house brokered by j.
-In effect, either under \succ' , or under \succ , k is pushed by another broker to downgrade her pointing below the house brokered by i, or j, respectively.
-Such a push under \succ' would mean that k and j point to the house brokered by i, and i points to k; but then j would never point to k, a contradiction.
-Similarly, such a push under \succ would mean that k and i points to k; but then again i would never point to the house brokered by j, and j points to k; but then again i would never point to the house brokered by i, and i points to i.
+In effect, either under \succ' or under \succ , k is pushed by another broker to downgrade her pointing below the house brokered by i or j, respectively.
+Such a push under \succ' would mean that k and j point to the house brokered by i, and i points to h; but then j would never point to h, a contradiction.
+Similarly, such a push under \succ would mean that k and i point to the house brokered by j, and j points to h; but then again i would never point to h.
 This contradiction concludes the proof of individual strategy-proofness.

-Similarly, to adapt the argument for non-bossiness, we only need to consider the case with three brokers in round $s = \min\{s, s'\}$ and the case with three brokers in the inductive round.
+Similarly, to adapt the argument for nonbossiness, we only need to consider the case with three brokers in round $s = \min\{s, s'\}$ and the case with three brokers in the inductive round.
 In the inductive assumption, we modify the three possibilities by adding the claim that each of the cycles involves at least one owner, and we add a fourth possibility that three brokers are matched in the same round under \succ (not necessarily in the same cycle) if and only if these three agents are matched in the same round under \succ' and obtain the same houses.